aireytf/Week2-Challenge-Portfolio/README.md

 ## Usage

-To view my work on this challenge, you can review the sections of this repository and my refactored version of the site which is deployed at https://aireytf.github.io/Week2-Challenge-Portfolio/
+To view my work on this challenge, you can review the sections of this repository, and my delpoyed site which is at https://aireytf.github.io/Week2-Challenge-Portfolio/

 ## Credits

 I utilised the resources at w3schools.com in the README provided for this challenge, to apply appropriate semantic and logical structure, and to follow accessibility standards for this site.

-I had difficulty deploying this application, as only this README from my repository was being shown on the live site.
-I researched the issue on stackoverflow.com and found a solution there that worked, which was to use the deployment option of GitHub Actions in Pages and using Jekyll to change the source for the site from [./] to [./starter/] , to redirect inside the subfolder 'Starter' that I initally pushed to GitHub with the starter code for this challenge.
-This meant that the index.html inside the 'Starter' folder was being deployed to the site, as needed.
+I played with some additional styling elements found on w3schools.com and css-tricks.com

 ## License

 As per the contents of this repository, this project is under an MIT license.
-As I initially created this repository without a license, I took the opportunity to figure out how to add one after a respository has already been created.
-This was as simple as adding a new file to the repository and selecting a license template (having given the new file the name LICENSE).